iamihor/rewrite_address/README.md

 # Rewrite recipient address in postfix queue

-If some message in postfix queue with error in recipient address, it replace address
+If some messages in postfix queue has error in recipient address, it replace address.